Double Gloucester Cheese vs Edam Cheese

 Edam is a semi-hard Dutch cheese that is recognizable by its typically red or yellow wax coating.
 Made from partially skimmed cow's milk, it has a mild, slightly salty flavor and a firm but creamy texture.
 Edam ages well and does not spoil; instead, it hardens, which makes it an excellent cheese for long-term storage.

-Double Gloucester Cheese comes from England.
-Edam Cheese originated from Netherlands.
+• Origin: Double Gloucester Cheese (England), Edam Cheese (Netherlands)

 Double Gloucester Cheese Edam Cheese